hasura/react-check-auth/README.md

 ## react-check-auth

 `react-check-auth` is a tiny react component helps you make auth checks declarative in your react or react-native app.
-Any component can declaratively toggle based on whether the user is logged in or not.

 This component uses [React 16's new context API](https://reactjs.org/docs/context.html) and is just ~100 LOC.
 It can also serve as a boilerplate for getting familiar with using the context API to pass information from a parent component to arbitrarily deep child components.